snazzy-d/sdc/docs/dalloc.md

 implementation of the C API functions used to allocate memory.
 Allocations made with the C API are considered to possibly contain pointers.

+## Stop the world

+To stop the world, dalloc uses the UNIX signals SIGPWR and SIGXCPU.
+These signals are reserved and should not be used by the application.
+The configuration required to handle these signals is done during thread initialization by intercepting `pthread_create`.

 ## Size class

 Dalloc separates allocation sizes in classes.
 Computing size classes in an